ibexa/documentation-developer/docs/getting_started/first_steps.md

 3\.
 Go to **Admin** -> **Roles**.
 Create a new role called "Blogger".

 4\.
-Add policies that will allow the User to log in:
+Add policies that allow the User to log in:

 - `User/Login`
 - `Content/Read`